 138 South Oxford St. | Brooklyn, NY 11217

 AOP presents a concert performance of Independence Eve, a new chamber opera in three scenes by composer Sidney Marquez Boquiren and librettist Daniel Neer that explores the troubled journey of race relations in America.

-Includes the opera “Stop and Frisk,” recently profiled (no joke intended) in The New Yorker!
+Includes the first scene of the opera, "Stop and Frisk", recently featured in The New Yorker Magazine.

 $20 general, $15 for students and seniors